B02.0 Charter of Academic Governance

 5.6 Terms of service for the senators begin after the last scheduled meeting of the academic year; however, incoming senators are expected to attend the final meeting of the Academic Senate in the year of their election.

 5.7 In the event of a resignation, change of duties, prolonged absence, removal from office, or other serious interruption of service, the chairperson of the Academic Senate will request that the faculty of the unit concerned elect a new representative to fill out the unexpired term or temporary vacancy.

-5.8 Responsibilities of senators shall include but not be limited to the following: serve each year on at least one of the following bodies - a standing committee of the Academic Senate, the Institute Council, or a university-wide committee; represent all faculty within their college; seek input from constituents on matters before Senate; serve as a conduit of information from the senate to their constituents.
+5.8 Responsibilities of senators shall include but not be limited to the following: serve each year on at least one of the following bodies - a standing committee of the Academic Senate, the University Council, or a university-wide committee; represent all faculty within their college; seek input from constituents on matters before Senate; serve as a conduit of information from the senate to their constituents.

 5.9 In the event of dispute as to the eligibility of a faculty member to serve or be represented, the Academic Senate shall make the final determination.

 5.10 The Academic Senate recognizes the right of individual constituents to form caucuses to discuss matters of interest to the members of the respective caucuses.

 6.1 The Senate shall annually elect, from among the faculty senators as identified in 5.2 above, an executive committee composed of a chairperson, a vice chairperson, a communications officer, an operations officer, and a treasurer.
 All officers will serve for a term of one year and take office at the end of the academic term in which they are elected.
 In the event of a resignation, change of duties, prolonged absence, removal from office, or other serious interruption of service, a new officer will be elected to complete the term from among the voting members of the faculty elected to the Senate.

 6.2 The election of officers shall take place by formal written ballot.
 This election and the vote to approve at-large committee members will take place according to the following schedule: